Commercial bank money holds the key to a potentially safer tokenized economy

 The statement that "the next generation for markets, the next generation for securities, will be the tokenization of securities" is a widely held belief among many experts in the blockchain and fintech industries.

-The tokenization of securities refers to the process of converting traditional securities, such as stocks, bonds, and other financial instruments, into equity tokens that can be traded and exchanged on the Ohanae Platform.
+The tokenization of securities refers to the process of converting traditional securities, such as stocks, and other financial instruments, into equity tokens that can be traded and exchanged on the Ohanae Platform.
 This has the potential to make securities trading faster, cheaper, and more accessible to a wider range of investors.
+Tokenization can also enable new forms of liquidity, fractional ownership, and programmability, which could transform the way securities are issued and traded.
+For example, it could allow for the creation of new investment vehicles, such as equity tokens that represent ownership in a particular asset, like real estate.
+Overall, the potential benefits of tokenization for securities markets may be significant, and it is likely that we will see increased adoption of this technology in the coming years.

-Overall, the potential benefits of tokenization for securities markets may be significant, and can be likely that we will see increased adoption of this technology in the coming years.
 However, there are also challenges and risks associated with tokenization, such as regulatory compliance, security, and liquidity concerns, that need to be addressed for it to become a mainstream solution.

 Disclaimer